-Significant discrepancies, by race or ethnicity, in the rate of suspensions and expulsions of greater than 10 days in a school year for children with individualized education programs (IEPs) are determined using the Westat risk ratio calculation formulae.
+Significant discrepancies, by race or ethnicity, in the rate of suspensions and expulsions of greater than 10 days in a school year for children with individualized education programs (IEPs) are determined using a risk ratio calculation.
 The risk ratio represents the likelihood that students with disabilities in one racial/ethnic group will be suspended or expelled for greater than 10 days, compared to the likelihood that all students without disabilities in the LEA will be suspended or expelled for greater than 10 days.

 - The risk ratio is calculated as the percentage of students with disabilities in a specified racial group who were suspended or expelled for greater than 10 days divided by the percentage of all students without disabilities who were suspended or expelled for greater than 10 days.
 For example, the percent of Asian students with disabilities in an LEA who are suspended or expelled for greater than 10 days divided by the percent of all students without disabilities who are suspended or expelled for greater than 10 days. - To identify discipline discrepancies, the Ohio Department of Education (ODE) uses a 3.5 risk ratio, based on a minimum group size of 30.
 Thus, an LEA must enroll at least 30 students with disabilities in a racial subgroup and 30 typically developing students in order to be included in the calculation for this indicator.
-Additionally, at least 5 students with disabilities in the specified racial group must be disciplined to be included in the calculation for this indicator.
-With these minimum group sizes, 468 LEAs were excluded from the calculation of discipline discrepancies.
+Additionally, at least 5 students with disabilities in the specified racial group

+FFY 2017 Part B State Performance Plan (SPP)/Annual Performance Report (APR) must be disciplined to be included in the calculation for this indicator.
+With these minimum group sizes, 211 LEAs were excluded from the calculation of discipline discrepancies.